teholm/amazon-guardduty-hands-on/README.md

 ## Cleanup <a name="cleanup"/>

 To remove the assets created by the CloudFormation, follow these steps:
-1. Delete the S3 bucket that was created by the CloudFormation template (it will have a name that begins with “*guardduty-example*”).
+1. Delete the S3 bucket that was created by the CloudFormation template (it will have a name that begins with **guardduty-example**).
 This needs to be done because data was put in the bucket and CloudFormation will not allow you to delete a bucket with data in it.
 2. Delete the compromised instance IAM Role (it will have the name **GuardDuty-Example-EC2-Compromised**).
 Because one of the Lambda functions added an additional policy to this Role you need to manually delete this.
 3. Delete the custom Threat List within GuardDuty.
 Within the GuardDuty console click **Lists** in the left navigation.
-From there delete the "*Example-Threat-List*".
+From there delete the **Example-Threat-List**.
 4. Disable GuardDuty (if you didn't have it enabled already).
 Within the GuardDuty console click **Settings**.
 Then check the box to **Disable GuardDuty** and save.

    > Suspending GuardDuty stops the service from monitoring so you don't incur any costs and won't receive any findings but it will retain your existing findings and baseline activity.
 5. Delete the CloudFormation Stack.
 If you see any errors, it means you didn't delete the S3 Bucket or IAM role in the previous steps.

 ## License Summary